 - A list of available appointment blocks will be displayed for the selected day.
 Mouse over and select the desired appointment.

-- The appointment block will now display with a grey background color.
+- The appointment block will now display a grey background color.
 This indicates the appointment has been scheduled.

 - You will receive an email on your UK email account confirming your appointment.